SumitxThokar/Power-BI-/README.md

 ## Day 18 of Learning Power BI.
-:writing_hand:On your journey of learning Power BI, Today I had the opportunity to create visually stunning and advanced charts that may not be immediately available within the platform.
+:writing_hand:On my journey of learning Power BI, Today I had the opportunity to create visually stunning and advanced charts that may not be immediately available within the platform.
 One such example is the animated bar chart race, which can add an interactive and dynamic element to your data visualization.
 To import advanced charts such as this, you will first need a Power BI account.
 Once you have one, you can access the visualization pane and look for the ellipsis button.
 By clicking on this button and then selecting the "Get More Visuals" option, you will be able to add advanced charts to your Power BI project and take your data visualization to the next level.

 ![](https://github.com/SumitxThokar/LearningPowerBI/blob/main/images/more.jpg)